-- Do not use Windows XP-based computers.
-Windows XP is no longer supported by Microsoft and is now very vulnerable to exploitation.
-If you must use a Windows XP-based system (for example because of a legacy program that can’t run on a newer version of Windows) we recommend you do not connect the system to a network or the internet.
+- Do not use Windows XP, Vista or Windows 7 based computers on the internet.
+These operating systems are no longer supported by Microsoft and are now very vulnerable to exploitation.
+If you must use a system based on one of these old versions of Windows (for example because of a legacy program that can’t run on a newer version) we recommend you do not connect the system to a network or the internet.

-- If you have Windows Vista, 7, 8, 8.1, 10, Server 2008 or Server 2012 you can still receive updates from Microsoft through the Windows Update service and you should make an effort to download all critical and recommended updates as soon as possible.
+- If you have Windows 8, 8.1, 10, Server 2008 or Server 2012 you can still receive updates from Microsoft through the Windows Update service and you should make an effort to download all critical and recommended updates as soon as they become available.
 If you use Apple or Android products install operating system updates shortly after they are released.

 - Check that your antivirus program is the latest version and that it has up-to-date virus definitions.
 If you use the free antivirus app provided with Windows 8, 8.1 and 10 (known as Windows Defender), it is updated automatically unless you change the default settings.
-If you use a third party antivirus such as Symantec, McAfee or Kaspersky, you must purchase the latest version every year in order to keep your protection current.
+If you use a third party antivirus such as Symantec, McAfee or Kaspersky, you should purchase the latest versions as directed in order to keep your protection current.

-Even after patching a system, it will continue to be exposed to new variants of the WannaCry ransomware and other nasties.
-We recommend checking your defenses on an ongoing basis – at least once a month.
+Even after a system is patched against a threat such as the WannaCry ransomware, new ransomware threats and variants are developed every day.
+We recommend using the Windows Update feature to download any updates that require attention at least once a month.
 As a computer user, you are responsible for your own security.
-If you don’t take care you can become a “distributor” from which other computer on your home or business network may become infected.
+If you don’t take care you can become a “distributor” from which other computers on your home or business network may become infected.